 Note!
-When putting the short pivot arms back into the beam, be sure that the printing pins are hanging like on the figure.
+When putting the short pivot arms back into the beam, be sure that the printing pins are hanging vertically like on the figure.
 This is to make room for the short pivot arm.

-4.12 Beam, replacement of printing pin
+4.12 Beam - Replacement of printing pins